The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 Jeet Kune Do

-In Chinese it sounds like Tsequandao“, in translation means “The Way of the Leading Fist”.
-This style developed by Bruce Lee contained all the most effective techniques all the martial arts that the "Little Dragon" owned.
-For his style, Bruce chose only those elements that were truly useful in combat, focusing not on spectacle, but on effectiveness.
+In Chinese it sounds like " Tse-quan-dao", translated means "The Way of the Leading Fist."
+This style, developed by Bruce Lee, contains all the most effective techniques all martial arts that the “Little Dragon” mastered.
+For his style, Bruce chose only those elements that were truly useful in battle, putting effectiveness rather than entertainment in the foreground.

-There is a unique, only video that has come down to us -.
+There is a unique, the only video that has reached us -.

 Sib pal ki

 This martial art has been in service with the Korean armies for hundreds of years.
 It is built on three main elements - lunge, strike, cut.
-What distinguishes Sib Pal Ki from other Korean martial arts is its greater emphasis on efficiency and less on philosophy.
+Sib stick ki differs from other Korean martial arts by placing more emphasis on efficiency and less on philosophy.

-Although today Capoeira is more of a dance than a fighting style, at the very beginning this martial art was quite intimidating.
-It appeared several hundred years ago in Brazil, in the settlements of slaves.
-Capoeira was created so that a runaway slave could protect himself if caught, which quickly fell under the ban.
+Although Capoeira is now more of a dance than a fighting style, in the very beginning this fighting art was quite fearsome.
+It appeared several hundred years ago in Brazil, in slave settlements.
+Capoeira was created so that a runaway slave could defend himself if caught, which is why it quickly became banned.

 This American-Hawaiian hybrid appeared relatively recently, around the time of World War II.
-The name is not accidental: "ka" - karate, "ju" - judo, "ken" - kempo, or Chinese boxing.
-The history of the emergence of this martial art is interesting - it was invented by the Hawaiians for self-defense both from street gangs and from drunken American sailors.
+The name is no coincidence: “ka” - karate, “ju” - judo, “ken” - kempo, or Chinese boxing.
+The history of the origin of this martial art is interesting - it was invented by the Hawaiians for self-defense both from street gangs and from drunken American sailors.

-The word familiar to the Russian ear means "self-defense without weapons" and is a deadly combination of shock and wrestling techniques.
+The word, familiar to Russian ears, means “self-defense without weapons” and is a lethal combination of striking and wrestling techniques.
 This martial art was developed by order of the Red Army in the 20s of the last century.
-Sambo includes the most effective techniques and tactics of various kinds combat sports, martial arts and folk types of wrestling: Azerbaijani (gulesh), Uzbek (Ҟzbekcha kurash), Georgian (chidaoba), Kazakh (kazaksha kures), Tatar (tatarcha korәsh), Buryat wrestling; Finnish-French, free-American, English wrestling of the Lancashire and Cumberland styles, Swiss, Japanese judo and sumo and other martial arts.
+Sambo includes the most effective techniques and tactics of various types combat sports, martial arts and folk types of wrestling: Azerbaijani (gyulesh), Uzbek (uzbekcha kurash), Georgian (chidaoba), Kazakh (Kazaksha kures), Tatar (tatarcha korәsh), Buryat wrestling; Finnish-French, free-American, English wrestling of Lancashire and Cumberland styles, Swiss, Japanese judo and sumo and other types of martial arts.

 Balintawak Eskrima

-Also known as Balintavak Arnis or simply Balintavak.
-This martial art comes from the Philippines.
-The technique is so effective and sophisticated that the Spanish colonialists banned the Filipinos from practicing Baliwantak after several massive riots.
-The heyday of the style came in the 50s of the XX century.
+Also known as Balintawak Arnis or simply Balintawak.
+This martial art originates from the Philippines.
+The technique is so effective and sophisticated that the Spanish colonialists banned the Filipinos from practicing Baliwantak after several mass riots.
+The style flourished in the 50s of the 20th century.

-Although the English word "spear" in translation means "spear", the name of this type of combat has nothing to do with melee weapons.
-The English abbreviation SPEAR (Spontaneous Protection Enabling Accelerated Response, approx. site) means "spontaneous defense with an accelerated counterattack."
-The style is almost entirely built on the use of natural human reflexes and is in service with many police services in the world.
+Although the English word “spear” in translation means “spear,” the name of this type of combat is in no way connected with edged weapons.
+The English acronym SPEAR (Spontaneous Protection Enabling Accelerated Response, site note) means “spontaneous protection with accelerated counterattack.”
+The style is almost entirely based on the use of natural human reflexes and is used by many police services around the world.

 GRU special forces combat system

-As the name implies, it is used in Russian military intelligence.
-Extremely effective style battle, where the enemy is disabled as quickly and reliably as possible.
+As the name suggests, it is used by Russian military intelligence.
+Extremely effective style a battle where the enemy is incapacitated as quickly and reliably as possible.
 Experts say that there is only one analogue in the world that is comparable in effectiveness and lightning speed - Krav Maga, used by Israeli special forces.

 Krav Maga

-Actually, the Israeli twin of the previous type of battle.
+Actually, the Israeli twin of the previous type of combat.
 Fast and reliable is the main message.
 None sports competitions Krav Maga is not held, there are no amateur sections.

 Muay Thai

-At home, it is called "the art of eight limbs", in the West the name " Thai boxing".
-Due to the active use of the elbows, knees, feet and shins, even sports fights often lead to serious injuries.
-Muay Thai is very ancient art fight, however, it gained worldwide popularity relatively recently, after the release of the film "Kickboxer", where leading role performed by Jean-Claude VanDamme.
+At home it is called “the art of eight limbs”, in the West the popular name is “ Thai boxing" Due to the active use of elbows, knees, feet and legs, even sports matches often lead to serious injuries.
+Muay Thai is very ancient art fight, however, it gained worldwide popularity relatively recently, after the release of the film “Kickboxer”, where main role performed by Jean-Claude VanDamme.

 Vale Tudo

-Widely known under the names "Fight without rules", "Fight mixed style or Mixfight.
-In Portuguese, "vale tudo" means "everything is good" or "everything that works."
-This martial art of Brazilian origin came to Russia not so long ago - the first MMA championship took place in 1995, where the Russian fighter Mikhail Ilyukhin, having reached the final, lost first place to the Brazilian champion named Ricardo Morais.
-Currently the most famous Russian athlete of this style - Fedor Emelianenko.
+Widely known under the names “Fight without rules”, “Fight mixed style"or "Mixfight".
+Translated from Portuguese, “vale tudo” means “anything goes” or “whatever works.”
+This martial art of Brazilian origin came to Russia not so long ago - the first championship in “Fightings Without Rules” took place in 1995, where Russian fighter Mikhail Ilyukhin, having reached the final, lost first place to a Brazilian champion named Ricardo Morais.
+Currently the most famous Russian athlete This style is Fedor Emelianenko.

-Originally from medieval Japan, translated means "the art of being invisible."
-Ninjutsu is an invention of the Japanese spy clans, or "ninja", there is no concept of "rule" itself.
-Anything is used as a weapon, any means are suitable to achieve the goal.
-The training of the ninja began from infancy, literally from the very cradle, which was rocked so that, hitting the wall, it helped the baby learn to group upon impact.
-Ninja mastered swimming before walking, they could walk along a dangling rope like a wide bridge, and legends still circulate about the ability to “merge” with the environment for camouflage.
-Usually, the collision of an ordinary ninja with an ordinary samurai did not bode well for the latter, because the samurai, with his laws of honor, was initially vulnerable.
-Because of the extreme unscrupulousness of the ninja performers, they were also called "genin", or "inhuman".
+Originally from medieval Japan, translated means “the art of being invisible.”
+Ninjutsu is an invention of the Japanese spy clans, or "ninjas", there is no concept of "rules".
+Anything can be used as a weapon; any means are suitable to achieve the goal.
+Ninja training began from infancy, literally from the cradle itself, which was rocked so that when it hit the wall, it helped the baby learn to group when hit.
+Ninjas mastered swimming before walking, they could walk along a slack rope like across a wide bridge, and the ability to “merge” with the environment for camouflage is still legendary.
+Usually, a clash between an ordinary ninja and an ordinary samurai did not bode well for the latter, because the samurai, with his laws of honor, was initially vulnerable.
+Due to their extreme unscrupulousness, ninja performers were also called “genin”, or “non-human”.